Analyzing the Impact of Demand Response on Short-Circuit Current via a Unit Commitment Model: Case Studies

 \section{Case Studies}

 Case studies are conducted on a modified IEEE 30-bus system, as shown in Fig.~\ref{ieee_system}.
 The IBR, wind turbines, are installed at buses \{1, 23, 26\}, while SGs are located at buses \{2, 3, 4, 5, 27, 30\}, with each bus hosting two SGs.
+The SCC threshold $\textrm{I}_{b_{\textrm{lim}}}$ for system buses is uniformly set to 5 p.u. to ensure a minimum short-circuit ratio of 3, which is commonly considered indicative of a strong grid.
+Particularly, the stable operation of IBR buses typically requires a short-circuit ratio of at least 3 \cite{jia2018synchronous}, making this threshold in fact a conservative choice.
+For other buses, the required SCC level may depend on protection settings and voltage stability margins.
+In general, determining the minimum SCC is a complex planning task \cite{chu2021short} and should be addressed before the system scheduling; it is therefore beyond the scope of this work.

-The SCC threshold $\textrm{I}_{b_{\textrm{lim}}}$ is set to 5 p.u.
-The parameters of SGs are listed in Table~\ref{table:SGs_para}, while the parameters for SL and IL (which is classified into three types: I, II, and III) are provided in Table~\ref{table:Parameters Associated with Demand Response}.
+The parameters of SGs are listed in Table~\ref{table:SGs_para}, while the parameters of SL and IL (which is classified into three types: I, II, and III) are provided in Table~\ref{table:Parameters Associated with Demand Response}.
+The notation for SGs is defined as follows: $g_1\textrm{-}b2$ and $g_2\textrm{-}b2$ represent the two individual SGs at bus 2, while 2$g\textrm{-}b2$ stands for the both.
+The energy price `$\uplambda_t$' is estimated using the pricing method, namely `restricted method' \cite{chu2024pricing}, and treated as a constant in the dispatch.
 All remaining system parameters are adopted from \cite{wang2025imperfect}.
 All code and data are publicly available at the repository \cite{Code}.
-The simulations in this work, formulated as mixed-integer linear programming, were performed using \texttt{Julia-JuMP} and \texttt{Gurobi-12.0.0}.
+The numerical tests were performed using \texttt{Julia-JuMP} and \texttt{Gurobi-12.0.0}.